tari-project/tari/RFC/src/RFC-0001_overview.md

 1. A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.
 2. A DAN consisting of multiple independent side-chains that each manage the state of a digital asset.
-They are typically is very fast and cheap, at the expense of decentralization.
+They are typically very fast and cheap, at the expense of decentralization.

 If required, the digital assets layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
 These commitments allow token owners to make attestations based on their asset state without relying completely on